postcss/autoprefixer/README.md

 ### Why does an Autoprefixer plugin for my text editor change indentation?

-[Rework](https://github.com/visionmedia/rework), which Autoprefixer currently uses for parsing CSS, doesn‘t save indents, because it was created for Grunt and other build tools.
+[Rework](https://github.com/visionmedia/rework), which Autoprefixer currently uses for parsing CSS, doesn’t save indents, because it was created for Grunt and other build tools.

-After version 1.0 Autoprefixed will switch to the [PostCSS](https://github.com/ai/postcss)parser, which preserves formatting of the code.
+In version 1.0 Autoprefixed will switch to the [PostCSS](https://github.com/ai/postcss) parser, which preserves formatting of the code.

 ## Usage